Organ donation: Political issues

+Black market organ donation

+The issue of the black market for organs being legalized has become a widespread debate because if this happens then individuals will most likely be coerced into selling their organs.
+Additionally, even if there were to become regulations against it most individuals who would be coerced into doing this would most likely be unable to afford legal protection.

 The National Transplant Organization of Spain is one of the most successful in the world (Spain has been the world leader in organ donation for decades), but it still cannot meet the demand, as 10% of those needing a transplant die while still on the transplant list.
 Donations from corpses are anonymous, and a network for communication and transport allows fast extraction and transplant across the country.
-Under Spanish law, every corpse can provide organs unless the deceased person had expressly rejected it.
+Spanish law uses an opt-out system, where every person is assumed to be a donor and must consciously opt out.
 Because family members still can forbid the donation, carefully trained doctors ask the family for permission, making it very similar in practice to the United States system.

 In the overwhelming majority of cases, organ donation is not possible for reasons of recipient safety, match failures, or organ condition.
 Even in Spain, which has the highest organ donation rate in the world, there are only 35.1 actual donors per million people, and there are hundreds of patients on the waiting list.
 This rate compares to 24.8 per million in Austria, where families are rarely asked to donate organs, and 22.2 per million in France, which—like Spain—has a presumed-consent system.